The 3 Gets is a research-driven, practical way to develop effective teams.

 Fast moving project teams may need an even lighter touch approach.
 Using a one-page canvas or exercise from the toolbox.
 However, the same basic principles apply.
 Once we have mastered the key activities to get set, get safe and get strong we will be able to apply course corrections with a lightness of touch in all team situations.

 The 3 Gets framework is both simple and intuitive to understand but also evidence based and robust - that’s why teams use it and love it.
+If you're into the science of teams then the 3 Gets model is particularly interesting as it's a regression model - meaning that scores in one section predict scores in another.
+In the case of the 3 Gets it's like dominos.
+Get Set predicts Get Safe > Get Safe predicts Get Strong.

 A note on the development of 3 Gets Model